dhruvsharma410/freeCodeCamp/guide/english/c/arrays/index.md

     return 0;
 }
 ```
+One thing of most importance is that name of the array stores the address of first element of array.
+You will learn more about this when we study pointers.
 And now let's break the syntax down a bit:
 ```C
 int arr[4] = {1, 2, 3, 88};